AliGhodsiMaab/GraphQL-in-C-Sharp-Example-Project/README.md

-# Simple GraphQL API for Courses
+# Simple GraphQL and RESTful API for Course Class

 This project is a basic implementation of an API for managing courses using ASP.NET Core and Entity Framework Core.
 Although it is currently implemented as a RESTful API and GraphQL.